Chaithu122/E-Commerce-Bakery-Application/README.md

 - 💻 GitHub: https://github.com/Chaithu122

-  **Thank you for visiting this repository.
+  **🙏Thank you for visiting this repository.
 I look forward to contributing my skills and growing with a forward-thinking team.**